bradgough/labs/HYCU/hycu_lab.rst

 Prerequisites: HYCU successfully installed, and running.

-1. Login to the HYCU Web Interface by navigating to https://your_configured_ip_address:8443 And you will be greeted with the Hycu login screen. ( Picture 8 )
+1. Login to the HYCU Web Interface by navigating to https://your_configured_ip_address:8443 And you will be greeted with the Hycu login screen.

    .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image8.png